-- Let dry between coats and apply as many coats as needed to achieve ideal color.
+- Repeat with more coats as needed to achieve your desired color.

 - Begin by using a paintbrush on the perimeter of the room.
 Cover about 12 inches of the floor from the wall toward the center of the room.
 Work in the direction of the wood grain.

 - Keep your brush wet and try to avoid bubbles and drips.

 - Once the perimeter is complete, use the lamb’s wool applicator or foam roller to do the rest of the room.